Integrating Aggregated Electric Vehicle Flexibilities in Unit Commitment Models using Submodular Optimization: INTRODUCTION

 More recently, the aggregated power allocation problem in the context of smart charging (no \ac{V2G}) was found to have the structure of a generalized permutahedron by Mukhi and Abate~\cite{mukhi_exact_2023}, ensuring an exact aggregation of \ac{EV} constraint sets.
 Panda and Tindemans~\cite{panda_efficient_2024} derived a different approach on a more restrictive use case of homogeneous charging slots based on a concept of UL-flexiblity elaborated by the authors.
 This notion exploits the permutability of charging patterns to allow for stability by Minkowski sum, thus giving an efficient and scalable approximation.

-Mukhi et al. \cite{mukhi_exact_2025} observed that \ac{EV} flexibility sets have the structure of generalized polymatroids, a fundamental class of polyhedra studied extensively by Frank and Tardos~\cite{frank_generalized_1988}.
-They are also special cases of the polyhedra associated to unimodular systems, studied in the broader setting of discrete convexity by Danilov and Koshevoy \cite{danilov_discrete_2004}.
-Mukhi et al. developed an exact desaggregation method based on generalized polymatroid properties.
+Mukhi et al. \cite{mukhi_exact_2025} observed that \ac{EV} flexibility sets have the structure of generalized polymatroids, a fundamental class of polyhedra introduced by Frank~\cite{frank_generalized_1984} (see also \cite{frank_generalized_1988}).
+They are special cases of the polyhedra associated to unimodular systems, studied in the broader setting of discrete convexity by Danilov and Koshevoy \cite{danilov_discrete_2004}.
+Mukhi et al. developed an exact disaggregation method based on generalized polymatroid properties.
 Independently (before the appearance of \cite{mukhi_exact_2025}) Koshevoy pointed out to us~\cite{koshevoy_personnal_2025} that polyhedra associated to the discrete convexity theory of the root system $A_n$, i.e., generalized polymatroids, can be used to describe \ac{EV} constraint sets, leading us to a similar approach.
 A more recent work~\cite{mukhi_polymatroidal_2025} extends the work of \cite{mukhi_exact_2025} to model network constraints.

 However, the models of~\cite{mukhi_exact_2025, mukhi_polymatroidal_2025} only deal with \ac{EV} charging.
 In this case, the optimization problem reduces to minimizing a linear cost over a generalized polymatroid, which can be done exactly by the greedy algorithm.
 Here, we consider the full \ac{UC} problem, of which \acp{EV} are only a component.
 We show that this problem remains tractable, albeit by more complex methods (practical cutting-plane approaches), using submodular optimization to obtain separation oracles.